abe-winter/automigrate/README.md

 Manual changes are logged in the meta tables so you can inspect the history in a pinch.

-## Beta software

-This tool's output should be checked by an expert before applying it to a database.

 ## Vs other tools

 * alembic / other auto migration generators